philipmorrisintl/RPackUtils/README.md

                         "annotationData".
 CRAN: "snapshot date".
   --packages PACKAGES   Comma separated list of root packages to create the
-                        graph, by default all will be included --traverse TRAVERSE   By default "imports,depends", to traverse both imports and depends to build the dependency graph. "suggests" is ignored by default.
+                        graph, by default all will be included --traverse TRAVERSE   By default "imports,depends,linkingto", to traverse all required packages to build the dependency graph. "suggests" is ignored by default.
   --config CONFIG       RPackUtils configuration file, required unless you use
                         CRAN or Bioconductor as repository --out OUT             Output file where to write the GML